Honoré Théodore Maxime Gazan de la Peyrière: Early Peninsular War

 In October 1808, now attached to the VI.
 Corps, Gazan went to Spain with Jean Lannes and arrived at Zaragoza in December.
 The city was under siege and defended by Spanish under José de Palafox.
 Lannes ordered an attack on 22 January 1809 to capture the city in street by street fighting; when the French took a block, sappers tunneled under the houses and blew them up, which prevented Spanish street fighters from slipping into houses behind them.
 The method was effective but painstaking.
 Gazan's assignment, to take the well-fortified Jesus Convent.
 Palafox surrendered on 20 February.
 The VI.
 Corps occupied northern Aragon afterward.

 In July 1810, Gazan's force guarded the valleys of Extremadura, near Alcantara.
 In September he fought against Spanish general La Romana.
-In January 1811 he crossed the Sierra Morena to guard the supply On 15–21 March, his 2nd Division of the V. Corps besieged and captured the small fortified town of Campo Maior, in eastern Portugal.
+In Fary 1811 he crossed the Sierra Morena to guard the supply On 15–21 March, his 2nd Division of the V. Corps besieged and captured the small fortified town of Campo Maior, in eastern Portugal.
 There they captured 50 guns and the 100-man Portuguese garrison.
 As General Latour-Maubourg, four squadrons of dragoons and hussars and three battalions of the 100th Light Infantry moved the cannons to Badajoz the following week, a combined force of the 1st and 7th Portuguese Cavalry and the British 13th Light Dragoons, commanded by Brigadier General Robert Ballard Long, charged and scattered the French 26th Dragoons.
 In the melee, the drivers of the convoy were cut down, but instead of securing the convoy of guns, the British and Portuguese enthusiastically pursued the fleeing infantry for more than 11 km; meanwhile, the French sallied out of Badajoz, carefully avoiding the fleeing infantry and its pursuers, and recovered all but one of the guns.